These links cover the both the AQM-34 and BGM-34 RPV's. Links to BQM-34 target drone pages are listed separately below.

 Directory of U.S. Military Rockets and Missiles with a page about the Teledyne Ryan XQM-103A dogfight RPV, a derivative of the Model 147.

-Edwards AFFTC site with a nice page about the armed BGM-34.
+Edwards AFTC site with a nice page about the armed BGM-34.
 Includes a small but unique color photo of a BGM-34A.
 A slightly different version of that photo can be found in 'Lightning Bugs' (page 181), where it appears to be black!

 This Edwards history page has a great color photo on an armed BGM-34A.